UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Florida Medicaid covers a range of care services for adults.
 These include physician visits, prescriptions, preventative care, hospitals, birth control, dental services, vision, hospice, and more.

-If you want to buy individual and family health insurance plans, start by comparing rates.
+Compare rates if you want to buy individual and family health insurance plans.
 If through the exchange, be prepared to wait until Open Enrollment or see if you qualify for Special Enrollment.